LTP COURSE DESCRIPTIONS

 700C: Administration of Middle School Athletic Programs (Grades 6-9)

-This course provides insights and strategies for the leadership of developmentally sound educationally compatible Junior High/Elementary school athletic programs.
-Philosophy is discussed along with the relationship it has to the psychological and physical development of the school child.
+This course provides insights and strategies for the leadership of developmentally sound, education-focused Junior High school athletic programs.
+The concept of educational athletics is defined and developed.
+Philosophy is discussed along with the relationship it has to the psychological and physical development of the student.
 This course also concentrates on the role of the school coach and coaching principles.
-Junior High/Elementary school athletics is an essential part of the total educational process and an excellent opportunity for the home, school and community to work together in order to provide a positive educational experience for children.
+Junior High school athletics is an essential part of the total educational process and an excellent opportunity for the home, school and community to work together in order to provide a positive educational experience for children.

-703C: Student Centered Educational Athletics - Performance Beyond the X’s and O’s
+703C: Educational Athletics - Performance Beyond the X's and O's

-This student centered program will provide learning experiences for student athletes beyond the X’s and O’s.
-This course will support a value based curriculum that will demonstrate model behaviors and qualities that students should emulate both in and out of the athletic arena.
-Teachable moments beyond the classroom—center court, centerfield or center ice—provide the opportunity to promote and maximize the achievement of these educational goals and life skills.
+This student-centred program will provide learning experiences for student athletes beyond the X’s and O’s.
+This course will support a value based curriculum that will demonstrate model behaviours and qualities that students should emulate both in and out of the athletic arena.
+Teachable moments beyond the classroom — centre court, centre field or centre ice — provide the opportunity to promote and maximize the achievement of these educational goals and life skills.
 This course will provide the necessary strategies, methods and resources to implement this initiative within your own school.

-705C: Coach Centered Educational Athletics - A Character Based Coach-to-Coach
+705C: Educational Athletics - Mentorship, Leadership, and Character Development

 710C: Current Issues in Canadian School Sport

-A panel of three experienced athletic administrators will lead the group through three workshop topics on current issues in Canadian school sport.
-Topics examined will include: Dealing Effectively with Parents, Developing Leadership in Your Athletic Program, and Enhancing Multi-sport Participation and Combating Specialization.
-Utilizing a mix of lecture and small-group discussions, the presenters will explore each issue from a number of perspectives and examine effective response strategies.
+Experienced athletic administrators will lead the group through various workshop topics on current issues in Canadian school sport.
+Topics examined may include: Dealing Effectively with Parents, Developing Leadership in Your Athletic Program, Enhancing Multi-sport Participation and Combating Specialization, Educating Against Racism in Your Athletic Program, and Developing in-House Professional Development Programs for your Coaches.
+Utilizing a mix of lecture and small-group discussions, presenters will explore each issue from a number of perspectives and examine effective strategies.
 Participants will have an opportunity to contribute to the discussion and explore each topic in detail as a unit.
-Enrollees who will derive greatest benefit: Administrators seeking discussion of current issues and problem resolution strategies.

 714C: Preventing, Managing and Transforming Challenging Behaviour